Pipeline YAML Reference#

 auto-cancel strategy is set, the newest pipeline in a queue will:

-- cancel all queued pipelines in a queue before self
+- cancel all older pipelines in the queue

-- wait for any running pipeline in a queue before self to finish
+- wait for any pipeline running in the queue to finish

-This way you will always get results for anything that was already using resources but the new pipelines will be delayed a bit more in a queue.
+This way you will get results for anything that was already using resources, but new pipelines will be delayed while running pipelines finish.

 version: v1.0